Jarthon1/war_card_game_api/README.md

 POST /player/string:player_name - creates a new player with the specified name and returns a message indicating the player has been created.

+Personally, I used the REST Client extension on VS code for most of my testing and interaction, but I also tested using a web browser and got identical results.

+Given more time to advance this project the next thing I would love to add would be a basic UI to provide a more human friendly interaction method for .
+My basic aproach to this to get somethign working would be a simple HTML page with reference links to the vairous endpoints and further pages that would display the resultin JSON in a more digestible manner.